-Vegan Festivals, Food and Cocktails in Florida Keys and Miami
+Vegan Guide to the Florida Keys and Miami

 by Jessica Percy-Campbell, Vegan Vacationista

 Many travellers (especially Canadian snowbirds) vacation in Florida.
 But have you ever been to the Florida Keys?
 This string of islands off the southern tip of Florida known as “The Keys” is colorful, quirky and perfect for a relaxing trip away from the big city.
 With such a laid-back and friendly atmosphere, it’s no wonder their mantra is “Come As You Are”.
-It’s also got a fast-growing vegan food scene if you know where to look.
+There’s also a fast-growing vegan food scene in Miami and the Florida Keys if you know where to look.

 One of the highlights in The Keys was discovering Islamorada’s local art walk (held on the third Thursday of every month).
 This is an outdoor event which showcases live music and crafts from local vendors.
 Crowds of people wearing tie-die and flip-flops sauntered along, looking at all the creative beach-style art, stopping for a pint of craft beer at the family-owned Florida Keys Brewing Company at the end of the path.
 Florida Keys even has a sea turtle hospital you can visit — great news for nature lovers like myself.